School Establishment and Procedure

 - Duly approved Scheme of Management - DoE.

-- No Loan Certificate against FD issued by the bank.
+- No Loan Certificate against FD was issued by the bank.

 - Land Use Permitted Certificate (in case of rented land) - Landlord.